Mike Frisbie, P.E.

 In addition to successfully delivering the 2007-2012 Bond and working on the 2012-2017 Bond, Frisbie is leading the CIMS team in other Capital Improvements projects.
 TCI managed $2 billion worth of infrastructure improvements for the City in just six years.

-TCI is currently managing the largest capital project in the City’s history: the $325 million Convention Center expansion, set to be complete in 2016.
-Additionally, the San Antonio International Airport’s terminal renovations and consolidated rental car facility, or CONRAC, are all under CIMS’ project management.
+TCI managed the largest capital project in the City’s history: the $325 million Convention Center expansion, completed in 2016; and is managing the San Antonio International Airport’s terminal renovations and consolidated rental car facility, also known as CONRAC.
 The City’s most popular tourist destination, the Riverwalk, is also being improved thanks to TCI’s supervision or partnerships with local agencies.

 Frisbie began his career with the City of Sandy, Utah, working as a Staff Engineer and then Division Manager.
 After seven years, he and his wife, Lisa, relocated to take a position with the City of Phoenix.
 In his first position with the City of Phoenix, Frisbie led the Neighborhood Traffic Management Program.